FAQs

 Moisturizing the vulva and vagina helps maintain the health of the pelvic floor...and having a healthy vagina helps prevent UTIs (urinary tract infections) and incontinence and prolapse.

 Regarding the urethra specifically, when we reach menopause, the urethra misses regular production of estrogen and hyaluronic acid; it gets smaller and shorter making it more susceptible to infection.
 The most common type of infection is urinary tract infection (UTI).
 UTIs are common, but re-occurring UTIs can be chronic in women who are in postmenopause.
-UTIs account for 500,000 doctor visits every year in Canada and 10 million in the US.
-This is why prevention is key!
+Ask your doctor about vaginal estrogen therapy for the prevention of re-occurring UTIs (as recommended by the Canadian and American Urological Association.

 - 17